Homomorphism and embedding universal structures for restricted classes: Special cases of small arities

 \subsection{Forbidden cycles and Urysohn spaces (binary lifts)}

 We turn briefly our attention to binary lifts.
-This relates some of the earliest results on universal graphs with recently intensively studied Urysohn spaces:
+This relates some of the earliest results on universal graphs with (recently intensively studied) the Urysohn spaces:

-We will consider a finite family $\F$ consisting of graphs of odd cycles of lengths $3,5,7,\ldots l$.
-As shown by \cite{Mekler} (see also \cite{CherlinShelahShi}) those families have universal graphs in $\Forbi(\F)$ and as shown by \cite{CherlinShi} those are the only classes defined by forbidding a finite set of cycles.
+We will consider a finite family $\F$ consisting of graphs of odd cycles of lengths $3,5,7,\ldots, l$.
+As shown by \cite{Komjath1988} (see also \cite{Cherlin1999}) those families have universal graphs in $\Forbi(\F)$ and as shown by \cite{Cherlin1996} those are the only classes defined by forbidding a finite set of cycles.
 These classes also form especially easy families of pieces.
 In fact each piece is an undirected path of length at most $l$, where $l$ is the length of longest cycle in $\F$ with both ends of the patch being roots.
-This allows particularly easy description of the lifted structure.
+Applying our lift construction introduced in Section~\ref{sec:basis} we obtain particularly easy description of the lifted structure.

+We can proceed as follows: For vertices $x$, $y$ of graph $G$ put $d(x,y)=(a,b)$ if $a$ (b respectively) is the shortest length of an even (odd respectively) length of walk from $x$ to $y$.

+We call $d$ an {\em even-odd distance} and one can develop a theory analogous to the theory of metric embeddings.
+As graphs with odd cycles of length $\leq l$ are just graphs for which there are no $x$, $y$ with $d(x,y)=(a,b)$ and $a+b\leq l$, we obtain a common generalisation of universal odd girth graphs and Urysohn type spaces.

 We use the following definition which is motivated by metric spaces.
-When specialized to graphs, this definition is analogous to (corrected form) of an $s$-structure \cite{Mekler}.
-However this approach also gives new easy description (i.e. finite presentation) of the Urysohn space \cite{metric}.
+When specialised to graphs, this definition is analogous to (corrected form) of an $s$-structure \cite{Komjath1988}.
+Our approach also gives new easy description (i.e. finite presentation) of the Urysohn space \cite{Hubicka2008}.

 \begin{defn} Pair $(a,b)$ is considered to be {\em even-odd pair} if $a$ is even non-negative integer or $\omega$ and $b$ is odd non-negative integer or $\omega$.